dreaesposito/vlenti-showcase/content/pages/index.md

     title: >-
       About Vlenti
     subtitle: >-
       Welcome to my page!
-These FLP's are a culmination of dedication and passion towards the art of music production over 6+ years.
+These FLP's are the culmination of over 6 years of dedication and passion for the art of music production.
 My goal is to deliver high-quality, minimal-cost music production that is accessible to anyone who wants to learn ideas, gain insight, or increase their production skills.
 I hope you find these projects useful!
     styles:
       self:
         height: auto